Bed Bug Dog Inspections

 - Multiple Odor Discrimination: Dogs can easily learn as many as ten odor discriminations.

-- Detection Dogs have been used for years to find bombs, drugs, and each dog is required to undergo months of training in order to obtain the necessary skills.
+- Detection Dogs have been used for years to find bombs, drugs, and each dog is required to undergo months of training to obtain the necessary skills.

 - Bed bug dogs require daily training to keep up the skill needed for bed bug detection.